openshift/openshift-origin-design/web-console/1-homepage/search-filter.md

 ## View All Results
 ![search](img/search-04.png)
-- Clicking on the `View all results` link scrolls the user down to the [catalog](http://openshift.github.io/openshift-origin-design/web-console/1-homepage/catalog) on the `All Categories` tab with an active "Keyword" filter for the search term.
+- Clicking on the `View All [n] Results for Keyword:[searchterm]` link scrolls the user down to the [catalog](http://openshift.github.io/openshift-origin-design/web-console/1-homepage/catalog) on the `All Categories` tab with an active "Keyword" filter for the search term.

 #### Implementation Details
 - All active filters are cleared when the main search box is used so that it always produces a "fresh" page of results.
-- Additional keyword filters may be added by using the keyword filter box (see below for details)
+- Additional keyword filters may be added by using the keyword filter box (see below for details).
+- Navigating to a different tab will clear the active keyword filter.

 #### Customer Feedback (if applicable)
 - Necessary Customer Feedback